VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 Because of this dynamic allocation, you can safely allocate larger virtual disks for testing without immediately using that same amount of physical storage on your host.
 This allows flexible experimentation with multiple drives and configurations while keeping your system efficient.

-> This setup actually mirrors a real multi-disk Linux environment, where administrators manage multiple storage devices instead of one large monolithic disk!
+> This setup actually mirrors a real multi-disk environment where admins manage multiple storage devices instead of one monolithic disk!
 <img width="1915" height="937" alt="image" src="https://github.com/user-attachments/assets/1fd9f58d-1af6-4b1f-8591-a6d7ca6444f4" />

 > You can think of it like potential and and kinetic energy for my physics nerds out there!